Haluk Akakçe

-In November 2006, Haluk Akakçe's The Sky is the Limit animated the 12.5 million LEDs of the enormous Viva Vision canopy on Fremont Street in downtown Las Vegas, a public art project in collaboration with Creative Time, the City of Las Vegas Arts Commission and the Fremont Street Experience.
+In November 2006, Akakçe's The Sky is the Limit animated the 12.5 million LEDs of the enormous Viva Vision canopy on Fremont Street in downtown Las Vegas, a public art project in collaboration with Creative Time, the City of Las Vegas Arts Commission and the Fremont Street Experience.
 At 8 p.m. each evening that month, the entire street was plunged into darkness before Akakçe's animation began to trickle across the LED surface, gradually turning the canopy into a cascade of abstractions and colors.

+Akakçe died on 9 October 2023, at the age of 53.

 Gallery representation

-Haluk Akakçe is represented by Richard Taittinger Gallery in New York.
-In March 2015, his work was feature in the gallery's inaugural group exhibition, Sinthome.
+Akakçe was represented by Richard Taittinger Gallery in New York.
+In March 2015, his work was featured in the gallery's inaugural group exhibition, Sinthome.
 In May 2015, a solo exhibition, Come Midnight, was Akakçe's first U.S. presentation in nearly a decade.